-Non-derivative financial instruments comprise other receivables, cash at banks, amounts due from and to related parties, accounts payables, loans due from and due to related parties.
+Non-derivative financial instruments comprise other receivables, cash and cash equivalents, amounts due from and to related parties, accounts payables, loans due from and due to related parties.
 The Company classifies non-derivative financial assets as loans and receivables and non-derivative liabilities as other liabilities.